 Faial da Terra

-Faial da Terra, the “terra” where Rafael arrives to try to become a drug-free person (Photo by Randomtrip.
+Faial da Terra, the “terra” where Rafael arrives to try to become drug-free (Photo by Randomtrip.
 All rights reserved)

-As a curiosity, it is worth mentioning that one of the most beautiful trails on the island starts here in Faial da Terra.
-It is a 4.5 km circular trail that starts in Faial da Terra, passes by the impressive Salto do Prego waterfall for a refreshing dip (the water is freezing) – you can take a detour to another waterfall called Salto do Cagarrão – and ends in Sanguinho, a beautiful restored rural village where you can stay overnight.
+As a fun fact, one of the island’s most beautiful trails starts right here in Faial da Terra.
+It’s a 4.5-km loop trail that begins in Faial da Terra, passes by the impressive Salto do Prego to cool off (the water is freezing)—you can take a detour to another waterfall called Salto do Cagarrão—and at the end, it passes through Sanguinho, a charming restored rural village where you can stay overnight.

 Ponta Delgada

-The island’s capital is where, “supposedly,” Inspector Frías (who comes from mainland Portugal specifically to help with this case) and the rest of the Ponta Delgada Police, such as Banha and Francisco, are based.
-It is also in the capital where the Ponta Delgada Prison is located, where, in the first season, Francesco Bonino is arrested and later escapes with the help of the corrupt prison officer Morcela (Rafael Morais).
-In the second season, there are new developments regarding this escape and this corrupt officer (for spoilers, see the “Antena Marconi” section of this post)…
+The island’s capital serves as the setting for several scenes across the series’ three seasons, but it takes on special significance in the final season.
+It is in Ponta Delgada where, “supposedly,” the police station is located, where Inspector Frías and the rest of the Ponta Delgada Police force—including Banha and Francisco—work.
+It is also in the capital where the Ponta Delgada Prison is located, where, in the first season, Francesco Bonino is arrested and later escapes with the help of the corrupt prison guard Morcela (Rafael Morais).
+In the second season, there are new developments regarding this escape and this corrupt official (for spoilers, see the “Antena Marconi” section of this post)…

 Portas da Cidade in Ponta Delgada.
 If you’re curious or traveling to the island’s capital, check out our complete guide to the city of Ponta Delgada and its surroundings.
 (Photo by Randomtrip.
 All rights reserved)

-When Inspector Frías meets with the Secretary General of the Autonomous Region of the Azores at Clube Micaelense, this location is also in the island’s capital.
-We recall that it is precisely at this meeting that the Secretary General makes one of the most forceful statements in the series about the neglect, condescension, and superiority complex with which mainland Portugal has been managing any matter relating to the Autonomous Region of the Azores: “It took more than 400 years for a Portuguese king to deign to visit the archipelago.”
+When, in the first season, Inspector Frías meets with the Secretary General of the Autonomous Region of the Azores at Clube Micaelense, this venue is also located in the island’s capital.
+We recall that it is precisely during this meeting that the Secretary General makes one of the most forceful statements in the series about the neglect, condescension, and superiority complex with which mainland Portugal has been handling any matter related to the Autonomous Region of the Azores: “It took more than 400 years for a Portuguese king to deign to visit the archipelago.”

-We say “supposedly” because, as these scenes were filmed indoors, they could easily have been filmed in Lisbon or Almada.
+We say “supposedly” because, since these scenes were filmed indoors, they could just as easily have been shot in Lisbon or Almada.

-In the second season of the series, it is the capital’s seafront promenade that takes center stage.
-It is here that, with the “Padaria da Vila” van, the young rapexinhos, loaded with money, almost run over Inspector Frias’ daughter as she crosses the crosswalk.
+In the second season of the series, the capital’s waterfront takes center stage.
+It is here that, in the “Padaria da Vila” van, the young rapexinhos, loaded with cash, nearly run over Inspector Frias’s daughter as she crosses the crosswalk.

-Ponta Delgada seafront promenade (Photo by Randomtrip.
+Ponta Delgada’s seaside promenade (Photo by Randomtrip.
 All rights reserved)

 Portas do Mar, Ponta Delgada (Photo by Randomtrip.
 All rights reserved)